 Updated with the latest Ryanair Baggage Charges and Fees 2018

 Ryanair announced some changes to their baggage limits and charges in September 2017.
-Some of the hand luggage changes were supposed to take effect from 1st November 2017 – but these have now been postponed until January 15th 2018 .
-Other changes have already started.
+The changes to the rules on hand luggage started from January 15th 2018 .

 Checked Baggage Charges:

 “Fees may vary from time to time but it is the rates in force at the time you book and/or pay for your checked baggage allowance which apply.”

-So basically – you will be charged whatever price they decide to set on the day you book.
+So basically – you could be charged whatever price they decide to set on the day you book.

 We have noticed in recent months – that Ryanair were adjusting baggage prices in a similar way to flight prices.
 In many examples we looked at – the busy, popular flights had more expensive baggage fees.
 Or – maybe another way of looking at it is that booking early on less popular flights could mean cheaper baggage charges.